flash-oss/allserver/README.md

 # Allserver

 Multi-transport and multi-protocol simple RPC server and (optional) client.
 Boilerplate-less.
 Opinionated.
 Minimalistic.

-Think HTTP, gRPC, WebSockets, Lambda, inter-process, unix sockets, etc Remote Procedure Calls using exactly the same client and server code.
+Think HTTP, gRPC, GraphQL, WebSockets, Lambda, inter-process, unix sockets, etc Remote Procedure Calls using exactly the same client and server code.

-Should be used for (micro)services where NodeJS is able to run - your computer, Docker, k8s, virtual machines, serverless functions (Lambdas, Google Cloud Functions, Azure Functions, etc), RaspberryPI, you name it.
+Should be used in (micro)services where NodeJS is able to run - your computer, Docker, k8s, virtual machines, serverless functions (Lambdas, Google Cloud Functions, Azure Functions, etc), RaspberryPI, you name it.

+Superpowers the Allserver gives you:

 - Call gRPC server methods from browser/curl/Postman.
-- Convert your HTTP server to gRPC with single line change.
+- Convert your HTTP server to gRPC with a single line change.
 - Call any transport/protocol server methods with exactly the same client-side code.
+- Stop writing `try-catch` when calling a remote procedure.
+- And moar!

 ### Quick example